aduvermy/Google_Takeout_data_mining/README.md

 ```
 Obviously, our tool is quite fun to remember parts of the world you have visited.

-Here we show a map time series get from GPS data obtained with a European road trip.
+Here we show a map time series from GPS data obtained with a European road trip.
 <p align="center">
 <img src="./issues_for_readme/timeSeries_roadTrip.gif" width="600" height="400" />
 </p>